jwulf/joshwulf.com/content/blog/2020/02/refining-method-signature.md

 ## Making a required parameter "optional"

-The first thing I did, for my own sanity, is make that first parameter - `id` - nullable.
+The first thing I did, for my own sanity, is make that first parameter - `id` - nullable (assigning a UUID if `null` is passed in).
 So the signature changed like this:

 {{< gist jwulf 2bed7fa5f6f084fed317cd4ba6a5e731 >}}